 Bournemouth

-Faithworks runs a variety of projects in Bournemouth helping people make positive moves away from homelessness and addiction.
+Faithworks runs a variety of projects in Bournemouth helping people make positive moves away from homelessness.
 We also have excellent links with the Trussell Trust Foodbanks in Bournemouth, and are now providing Community Money Advice support at each of those hubs.

 Help and support across Bournemouth